Fano foliations with small algebraic ranks: Introduction

 Next we study the local positivity of the anti-canonical divisor of a foliation.
 Recall that Demailly introduced in \cite{Demailly1992} the notion of \emph{Seshadri constant} to measure the local positivity of nef divisors on projective varieties at a smooth point.

-\begin{defn} Let $D$ be a nef $\bR$-Cartier Weil $\bR$-divisor on a normal projective variety $X$ and $x\in X$ a smooth point.
+\begin{defn} Let $D$ be a nef $\bR$-Cartier $\bR$-divisor on a normal projective variety $X$ and $x\in X$ a smooth point.
 The Seshadri constant of $D$ at $x$ is defined as

 where the infimum is taken over all irreducible curves $C$ passing through $x$.
-We denote by $\epsilon(L)$ to be the maximum of $\epsilon(L,x)$ as $x$ varies over all smooth points of $X$. \end{defn}
+We denote by $\epsilon(L)$ to be the supremum of $\epsilon(L,x)$ as $x$ varies over all smooth points of $X$. \end{defn}

-This invariant has many interesting properties.
+According to the lower semi-continuity of the function $\epsilon(D,\cdot)$, the supremum $\epsilon(L)$ is attained at a very general point of $X$ (see \cite[Example 5.1.11]{Lazarsfeld2004} or Lemma \ref{l.properties-Seshadri}).
+The Seshadri constant has many interesting properties.
 For example, we have the following theorem proved by Zhuang in \cite{Zhuang2018a}, which can be regarded as the local analogue of Kobayashi-Ochiai's theorem, see also \cite{BauerSzemberg2009} and \cite{LiuZhuang2018} for related results.